Arthur Lee, 1st Viscount Lee of Fareham: Diplomatic postings

 He did not receive substantive promotion until the completion of his RMC appointment on 18 April 1898.
-He became the British military attaché with the United States Army in Cuba during the Spanish–American War, later in 1898.
-He received the U.S. campaign medal, was made an honorary member of the 1st U.S. Volunteer Cavalry—the famous Roosevelt's "Rough Riders"—and met Theodore Roosevelt.
-On 28 January 1899 Lee, who was still not 30 years old, was appointed military attaché at the British Embassy in Washington, with the temporary rank of Lieutenant Colonel (for the duration of his appointment).
-Although he would have preferred to have been on active service in South Africa, since the Boer War had just started, Lee enjoyed the challenging diplomatic assignment and became a regular correspondent of Roosevelt.
+Later in that year he became the British military attaché with the United States Army in Cuba during the Spanish–American War.
+He received the U.S. campaign medal, met Theodore Roosevelt and was made an honorary member of the 1st U.S. Volunteer Cavalry (famed as Roosevelt's "Rough Riders").
+On 28 January 1899, Lee – not yet 30 years old – was appointed military attaché at the British Embassy in Washington, with the temporary rank of Lieutenant Colonel for the duration of his appointment.
+Although he would have preferred to have been on active service in South Africa, for the Boer War had just begun, Lee enjoyed the challenging diplomatic assignment and became a regular correspondent of Roosevelt.
 Theodore Roosevelt wrote of Lee: "The military attachés came out to look on-English, German, Russian, French and Japanese.
 With the Englishman, Captain Arthur Lee, a capital fellow, we soon struck up an especially close friendship; and we saw much of him throughout the campaign."
-Roosevelt also wrote:"Captain Lee, the British attaché, spent some time with us; we had begun to regard him as almost a member of the regiment."
-Later in life Theodore Roosevelt wrote to Rudyard Kipling and told him not to share the contents of the letter with anyone, "except Arthur Lee, to whom you are entirely at liberty to show it."
+Roosevelt also wrote: "Captain Lee, the British attaché, spent some time with us; we had begun to regard him as almost a member of the regiment."
+Later in life Roosevelt wrote to Rudyard Kipling and told him not to share the contents of the letter with anyone, "except Arthur Lee, to whom you are entirely at liberty to show it."